 Medication: Medicines may prevent stimulation of sweat glands.
 These are prescribed for certain types pf hyperhidrosis such as excessive sweating of the face.
 Medicines have side effects and are not right for everyone.

 Iontophoresis: This procedure uses electricity to temporarily turn off the sweat gland.
 It is most effective for sweating of the hands and feet.
 The hands or feet are placed into water, and then a gentle current of electricity is passed through it.
 The electricity is gradually increased until the patient feels a light tingling sensation.
 The therapy lasts about 10 to 20 minutes and requires several sessions.
 Side effects include skin cracking and blisters, although rare.

 Botox: Botulinum toxin type A (Botox) is used to treat severe underarm sweating.
 This condition is called primary axillary hyperhidrosis.
 Botulinum toxin injected into the underarm temporarily block the nerves that stimulate sweating.
 Side effects include injection-site pain and flu-like symptoms.
 Botox used for sweating of the palms can cause mild, but temporary weakness and intense pain.

 Endoscopic thoracic sympathectomy (ETS)

 In severe cases, a minimally-invasive surgical procedure called sympathectomy may be recommended when other treatments do not work.
-The procedure turns off the signal that tells the body to sweat excessively.
+The procedure cuts a nerve, turning off the signal that tells the body to sweat excessively.
 It is usually done on patients whose palms sweat much more heavily than normal.
 It may also be used to treat extreme sweating of the face.
 ETS does not work as well for those with excessive armpit sweating.

 Underarmsurgery: This is surgery to remove the sweat glands in the armpits.
 Methods used include laser, curettage (scraping), excision (cutting), or liposuction.
 These procedures are done using local anesthesia.